Art History

 • 3

 The course is ideal for students who love art, architecture, and museums, and who want to expand their visual and cultural literacy.
 Students will learn how to identify different styles of art and architecture, to recognize the work of major artistic periods, and to understand the concepts associated with different art historical movements.
+Although this course assumes no prior art history knowledge, students with a prior art history background will benefit from faculty expertise and on-site study in New York’s top museums.

 • 4